silence-laboratories/silent-shard-dkls23-ll/wrapper/wasm-ll/README.md

     let msg4: Message[] = parties.map(p => p.lastMessage(messageHash));

-    // handle last round of broadcast messages and produce the signature. let signs = parties.map((p, pid) => p.combine(filterMessages(msg4, pid)));
+    // handle last round of broadcast messages and produce the signature.
+    // method .combine() consumes (deallocates) session object. let signs = parties.map((p, pid) => p.combine(filterMessages(msg4, pid)));

     return signs;
 }
 ```

+## Memory managment

+`Message` object designates a memory buffer in the WASM heap.
+There is
+not automatic memory managment and caller is responsible to call
+`.free()` at apropriate time.

+Methods `.handleMessages()` consumes passed in messages.
+This means
+that caller have to call `.free()` methods only to deallocate objects
+as part of error handling.